Emma Newby | Access to HE: Sciences

 Assessment varies according to each module, but is typically written assignments and controlled assessments.
 Each assignment is graded pass, merit or distinction and contributes to the overall grade for the course.

 The Access course is designed for adults who want to progress to higher education, degree level courses, but do not have the necessary qualifications.
 You must be 19 at the beginning of the course and be able to demonstrate that you are ready to study at this level.
-You must hold English and Maths GCSE Grade C (or equivalent).
+You must hold English or Maths GCSE grade 4 (or equivalent), although having both would be benficial.
 As part of the application process you will be offered an interview with the course tutor.
 Adult returners are particularly welcomed onto this programme.

 After Your Course